glacier-modding/H3-Controls/README.md

 # H3-Scaleform-Decompilation-Project

 ## Known Issues
-* Loading screen is broken
-* Font is wrong in some places
+* Fonts look weird in some places.
+* Font colour is not correct for distance text in-game and probably other things as well.
+* Some buttons in the main menu like the "Go Online" and "Patch Notes" have a broken icon.
+* Game version text is too small.

 ## Todo
 * Organise all the symbols in the fla files.